MekJohn/streaky/README.md

 # STREAKY
-Unofficial and completely amatorial api client to get and set data from your StreakÂ©.
+Unofficial and completely amatorial api client to get and set data from your Streak©.
 See more on the [Streak© site](https://www.streak.com/) and [Streak© api](https://streak.readme.io/docs/overview).